-Sometimes the stars align and you get to test a top Garmin multisport smartwatch when you are training for a half marathon, doing long distance runs and hitting the gym multiple times a week.
+Sometimes the stars align and you get to test a top Garmin multisport smartwatch when you are training for a half marathon, doing long-distance runs and hitting the gym multiple times a week.
 This is exactly what happened to me when I was offered a chance to write a Garmin Fenix 6 Pro review.

-Saying that, a lot can be and was tested during this last few weeks, including running and cycling metrics, GPS and heart-rate precision, build-quality, battery life and performance, and so on.
+That said, a lot can be and was tested during this last few weeks, including running and cycling metrics, GPS and heart-rate precision, build-quality, battery life and performance, and so on.

 Garmin Fenix 6 Pro review: Fenix 6 Pro vs Fenix 5 Plus